Wondering how to start a blog but unsure where to begin?

 - Easy setup wizard to start your blog in just a few clicks.

 - Help 24/7 via chat, phone, or email.

 Step 4: Setup Your Blog

-Start by signing up for the HostPapa’s hosting plan that fits your requirement and budget.
+Start by signing up for Hostinger’s hosting plan that fits your requirements and budget.

 You can choose the billing term from monthly, yearly, and 36 monthly plans.
-I suggest you signup for the 36 months to save up to 75%.
+I suggest you sign up for the 36 months to save 80%.

 Check/uncheck the website addons as you need.

 Register your free domain name.

 Enter your billing details and make the payment via PayPal or Credit card.